-It only says that matter is whatever functions as the cause of my ideas.

-Philonous responds that only God can be taken as the true cause of my ideas, and that an all-powerful God could have no use for an intermediate instrument.
+It only says that matter is whatever functions as the intermediate and objective cause of my perceptions.
+Philonous responds that only God can be taken as the true cause of my ideas.
+An all-powerful God could have no use for an intermediate instrument.